 My bed is one of those beds you can raise and lower the head or the knees.
 As you may know, cats love to have hiding places to go to for protection from loud sounds, strangers and to prevent being found when it’s time to go to the vet.
 My two cats loved to hide under my bed. for those times when they wanted to be left alone or be unreachable.

 Cats with Issues

 Please understand that I wouldn’t deny them this haven of peace, warmth, and solitude if things were normal.
 But Norie has asthma (Hairballs or Feline Asthma) for which she needs her inhaler twice a day.
-Although she gladly accepts her medicine twice a day, if she had an attack I would need to get to her to give her some medicine.
+Although she gladly accepts her medicine twice a day, if she had an attack I would need to get to her to give her some medicine with her under the bed.
 With a full size bed, this would not be easy.

-Sister has medicine that she has to be given twice a day.
-She hates this medicine so it has to be squirted into her mouth.
-Sister needs this medicine to prevent a blockage in her intestines, which could result in surgery later.
+Sister also has medicine that she has to be given twice a day.
+She hates getting two Insulin shots twice a day.
 So she found out quickly that if she hides under the bed, I can’t reach her.
-That worked well for her until I bought a Styrofoam pool noodle and can prod her out from under the bed.
+That worked well for her until I bought a Styrofoam pool noodle and prodded her out from under the bed.

 Sister also has been known to poop under my bed and on rare occasions and has barfed under there too!!
 So under my bed was nice for them but potentially risky or messy for me.